Postpartum Constipation After C-Section: When to Consider a Colon or Rectal Check-Up

 - Episodes of stool leakage or incomplete control

 These findings do not necessarily indicate rectal prolapse, but they do warrant professional evaluation.
+A detailed examination helps determine whether symptoms are related to pelvic floor dysfunction, hemorrhoids, rectocele, or other colorectal conditions that may require specific treatment.

 Treatment Options for Postpartum Constipation